-- 1. the location - 2. the circumstances, including: - a. a description - b. date and time of the onset and the duration, or date and time of discovery (if the time of occurrence is not known) - c. whether the situation, event or dangerous occurrence is ongoing or not - 3. a description of any actions the licensee has taken or proposes to take - 4. for situations and events, any preliminary information that is available regarding the effect on the health, safety and security of persons or the environment
+- 1. the location - 2. the circumstances, including: - a. a description - b. date and time of the onset and the duration (if known), and date and time of discovery - c. whether the situation, event or dangerous occurrence is ongoing - 3. a description of any actions the licensee has taken or proposes to take - 4. for situations and events, any preliminary information that is available regarding the effect on the health, safety and security of persons or the environment